It’s easy to underestimate the importance of a good guitar strap.

 - Premium straps – $70+

-Of course, these numbers are just general guidelines…but as you’ll see, they’re actually quite accurate.
+Of course, these numbers are just general guidelines…but as you’ll see, they’re quite accurate.

 So up first…

-What you tend to notice is that they are made of either nylon or cotton, with cheap leather ends.
+These straps are typically made of either nylon or cotton, with cheap leather ends.

-They are uncomfortable to wear for extended periods, as they have a tendency to dig into your shoulder.
+A common complaint with these straps is that they’re uncomfortable to wear for extended periods, and have a tendency to dig into your shoulder.

 In the links below, there’s the Ernie Ball Polypro, and Dunlop D-38, which feature a typical nylon strap with leather ends.
 These are probably the two best-selling guitar straps on the market.